Juan Incháustegui: Political career

 In March 1984, President Fernando Belaúnde Terry appointed him Minister of Energy and Mines, position in which he remained until July 1985.

 In the municipal elections of 1989, he applied to the Provincial Government of Lima for FREDEMO, being in second place with 26.79% of the votes.

 He applied to the Senate in 1990 for FREDEMO, being elected with 87,451 votes.
 His parliamentary work was interrupted by the self-coup by Alberto Fujimori on 5 April 1992, which led to the dissolution of the Congress of the Republic.

 For the general elections of 1995 he ran for First Vice President in the list headed by Raúl Diez Canseco; however, they only received 1.64% of the votes.

-In November 2000, the temporary president, Valentín Paniagua, appointed him Minister of the Presidency.9 In January 2001, he resigned his post and was appointed Minister of Industry, Tourism, Integration and International Trade Negotiations, office in which he remained until July 2001.
+In November 2000, the temporary president, Valentín Paniagua, appointed him Minister of the Presidency.
+In January 2001, he resigned his post and was appointed Minister of Industry, Tourism, Integration and International Trade Negotiations, office in which he remained until July 2001.

+Award

 He received the Order of the Sun in 1985.